 Kubica’s pole is the only front-row qualification for the team at this track, and there have been just six other occasions on which they have qualified in the top ten.
-In 2019, Kimi Raikkonen gave the team their first top ten qualification since Sergio Perez qualified eighth in 2012.
-At least one of their cars has been eliminated in Q1 in all of the last six races held in Bahrain.
+In the last thirteen races at the circuit, the team has reached Q3 only twice, with eighth place for Sergio Perez in 2012 and ninth for Kimi Raikkonen in 2019.
+2021 marked the first time since 2015 that neither of the team’s cars were eliminated in Q1 at the track.

 The 2020 Bahrain Grand Prix marked the first time that neither Haas car qualified in the top ten at Bahrain International Circuit.
-At both the 2020 Bahrain and Sakhir Grands Prix, both drivers were eliminated in Q1, marking the team’s first double Q1 exit at the venue.
 One Haas car reached Q3 at the Bahrain Grand Prix in 2017 and 2018, while 2019 marked their first double Q3 appearance here.
-Their worst qualifying result here is twentieth, recorded by Magnussen in 2017 and Fittipaldi in 2020.
-The team’s best effort is Magnussen’s sixth place qualification in 2019.
+The team have seen both cars eliminated in Q1 at all of the last three races at the track.
+In 2021, Schumacher and Mazepin set the two slowest times in the qualifying session.
+The team’s qualifying best effort here is Kevin Magnussen’s sixth place in 2019.